That dollar amount reflects an 89.3% gain for all spinach shippers over the 5-year period starting in 2016.

 The biggest 5 exporters of fresh spinach by value are the United States, China, Italy, Mexico and Spain.
 Collectively, those 5 leading suppliers accounted for 85.9% of overall revenues from globally exported spinach.
 So high a percentage indicates a strongly concentrated cohort of top spinach exporters.

-Among continents, suppliers in European countries sold the highest dollar worth of exported fresh spinach during 2019 with shipments valued at $198.5 million or roughly half (50.3%) of the global total.
-Close behind was North America at 45.7% far ahead of Asian spinach shippers at 3.3%.
-Smaller percentages came from Oceania (0.5%) mostly Australia, Latin America (0.2%) excluding Mexico but including the Caribbean, and Africa (0.1%).
+Among continents, suppliers in North American countries sold the highest dollar worth of exported fresh spinach during 2020 with shipments valued at $213 million or more than a third (38.3%) of the global total.
+Close behind were European exporters at 36.7% ahead of Asian spinach shippers at 24.5%.

 For research purposes, the 6-digit Harmonized Tariff System code prefix for fresh or chilled spinach is 070970.

 Spinach Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of spinach during 2020.

 - United States: US$139.8 million (25.1% of total spinach exports)

 - China: $130.4 million (23.4%)